Paul-Roux-Phys/BootstrapVirasoro.jl/README.md

 ** Four point functions on the sphere

+*** Chiral and non chiral blocks

-Because of conformal invariance, computation of any four-point correlation function reduces to the computation of
+Because of conformal invariance, computation of any four-point correlation function on the sphere reduces to the computation of

 $$ \mathcal G(x) = \langle V_{1}(x) V_{2}(0) V_{3}(\infty) V_{4}(1) \rangle $$